happyguyrj/cheatsheet/notes/system design/system_design.md

-How to avoid cascading failures?
+## How to avoid cascading failures on getting bunch of requests?
 - Queueing
 - Pre scale
 - Auto scale